Tree your community

 Cost

 While our trees are free of charge for nearly all CommunityWoods recipients, TreesCharlotte does purchase our trees from various North Carolina growers.
-Therefore, as a non-profit, we appreciate any donations to support TreesCharlotte in covering the cost of trees.
+Therefore, as a nonprofit, we appreciate any donations to support TreesCharlotte in covering the cost of trees.
 Additional donations help us fund planting projects in areas that are not able to donate.
-Private businesses may be asked to sponsor their event.
+We do ask that any corporations looking to host a tree planting become a TreesCharlotte Planting Season Partner to qualify for a CommunityWoods event.

 About our trees